Car Park Waterproofing Systems: Waterproofing, Coatings and Repairs Specialists

 What Is Car Park Waterproofing?

-Car park waterproofing is a process designed to protect parking structures from water damage, which can cause significant deterioration over time.
-This involves the application of waterproof membranes or coatings to the car park, including the car park ramps, intermediate decks, walls, and roofs.
-The main goal of waterproofing a car park is to prevent water infiltration which can lead to structural damage, corrosion of steel reinforcements, and degradation of concrete.
-Effective waterproofing extends the lifespan of the parking structure, enhances safety by providing slip resistance and maintains the aesthetic appearance of the building.
-The materials most often used to waterproof car parks include; liquid-applied waterproofing and mastic asphalt.
-The durability and effectiveness of car park waterproofing system is greatly enhanced by proper installation and regular maintenance.
+Car park waterproofing is a process designed to protect parking structures from water ingress.
+Water ingress can cause significant deterioration to car park structures over time.
+Car park waterproofing involves the application of waterproof membranes or coatings to the surface of the parking structure.
+The waterproofing is applied to all surfaces in the car park including; ramps, intermediate decks, roofs and walkways.
+The primary aim of car park waterproofing is to prevent water infiltration which can lead to structural damage, corrosion of steel reinforcements, and concrete degradation.
+Effective car park waterproofing will maximise the lifespan of car parks whilst enhancing safety and maintaining the aesthetic appearance of the car park.
+The materials most often used for the waterproofing of car parks are mastic asphalt and liquid applied coatings.
+The car park waterproofing system chosen should have the following characteristics; the durability to endure vehicular traffic, high chemical resistance, UV stability and crack bridging properties.
+Below these characteristics are listed and explained in more depth.

 Have a question about an upcoming project?